Plein Air Grand Marais

 Berton Boxes

 Plein Air Grand Marais also provides an opportunity for community members and visitors to try outdoor painting.
-Berton Boxes, which are portable metal containers filled with art supplies, are supervised by our local sponsor Joy & Co. for anyone to stop by and create a painting for public display in a picket-fence outdoor "gallery."
+Berton Boxes, which are portable wood pochades filled with art supplies, are supervised by our local sponsor Joy & Co. for anyone to stop by and create a painting for public display in a picket-fence outdoor "gallery."

 Award Receptions